How much did he weigh? How long was he? What were his Apgars?

-We live in such a visual world.
+All of the numbers are enough to make you nuts!
 We want to be able to see and measure everything, but with breastfeeding, this part can be super frustrating.
 All parents want to know how to know if their baby is actually getting anything when they’re breastfeeding.
-It’s easy to assume that if you’re struggling with breastfeeding that means the baby isn’t getting anything.
-Read the scenario below and learn what to look for and how to solve any problems that arise.
+It’s easy to assume that if you’re struggling with breastfeeding that the baby isn’t getting any breastmilk.
+Below I’ve written a little sample convo between myself and a new mama about this problem.
+I outline exactly the recommendations I make to moms in this situation and offer tips and tricks to overcome it.

 Mom: My baby was breastfeeding well in the hospital, but the first night home was terrible.
 My baby acted like she was starving and I wasn’t making milk yet so I ended up giving her formula.
 Now I wonder if she was even getting anything from me at all.